UTA Flight 141

 UTA Flight 141 was a scheduled international passenger flight operated by Guinean regional airline Union des Transports Africains de Guinée, flying from Conakry to Dubai with stopovers in Benin, Libya and Lebanon.
-On 25 December 2003, the Boeing 727–223 operating the flight struck a building and crashed into the Bight of Benin while rolling for take off from Cotonou, killing 141 people.
-The crash of Flight 141 was the deadliest crash in Benin's aviation history.
+On Christmas Day 2003, the Boeing 727–223 operating the flight struck a building and crashed into the Bight of Benin while rolling for take off from Cotonou, killing 141 people.
+The crash of Flight 141 is the deadliest crash in Benin's aviation history.

 The investigation concluded that the crash was primarily caused by overloading.
 However, it also subsequently revealed massive incompetence within the airline, particularly on its dangerous safety culture.
 The issue had gone unnoticed following lapses between authorities and further incompetence in management oversight led to the aircraft's overloaded state.
 Multiple factors, including the short runway at Cotonou and the high demand of passengers for the route, had also contributed to the crash.

 In regards to the result of the investigation, the Guinean government was urged to create reforms and regulations on the civil aviation authorities in the country.
 The BEA, the commission responsible for the investigation, had also urged ICAO to examine provisions related to safety oversight and the FAA and the European EASA were asked to support the creation of an autonomous weight and balance calculation system on board every airliner.